Soccer: Markgraf named general manager of U.S. women's team

 “We’re thrilled to have Kate as the first general manager of our women’s national team,” said Carlos Cordeiro, president of the U.S. Soccer Federation.

-“Having won multiple championships, she’s truly steeped in the culture of the program,” he said of the two-time Olympic gold medalist.
+“Having won multiple championships, she’s truly steeped in the culture of the program,” he said of the two-time Olympic gold medallist.

 “At a time when more countries around the world are investing heavily in women’s soccer and competition is getting more intense, Kate will help ensure that we achieve excellence across all our women’s teams and programs, both at the Federation and across the United States.”

-Stewart, who helped in the process of finding and hiring current head coach Gregg Berhalter, played in three World Cups for the men’s team.
+Stewart, who helped in the process of finding and hiring current head coach Gregg Berhalter, played in three World Cups for the national side.

 Reporting by Rory Carroll; Editing by Christian Radnedge